Washington State Route 503: History

 SR 503 follows the route of State Road 15, established in 1909 as the Lewis River Road, traveling east from Woodland to the Skamania county line in Columbia National Forest.
 The Lewis River Road was removed from the state highway system in 1919 and transferred to Cowlitz County for maintenance.
 Clark and Cowlitz counties contracted the Portland Bridge and Iron Company to build a bridge over the Lewis River in 1917 and the bridge was opened to traffic in September 1920 at a cost of $15,000.
 After the completion of the Merwin Dam downstream in 1931 caused water levels on the Lewis River to rise, the two counties completed a one-lane warren truss bridge named the Yale Bridge over the Lewis River the following year to serve the remote communities of Yale and Yacolt.

 During the creation of the primary and secondary state highways in 1937, State Road 15 was added back to the state highway system as part of SSH 1S, which traveled 57.60 mi from Primary State Highway 1 (PSH 1) and U.S. Route 99 (US 99) to SSH 1U in Battle Ground and turned west to end at PSH 1 and US 99 north of Mount Vista.
 PSH 1U, also established in 1937, traveled 8.56 mi south from SSH 1S in Battle Ground to SSH 8A in Orchards.
 The Yale Bridge was maintained by Clark and Cowlitz counties until the 1940s and had its timber approach spans replaced with steel in 1958 under maintenance of the Department of Highways.

 SR 503 was established during the 1964 highway renumbering and codified in 1970 as the successor to SSH 1U and part of SSH 1S between Battle Ground and Woodland, while the remaining portion of SSH 1S between Mount Vista and Battle Ground became SR 502.
 The highway in the Lewis River valley, between Woodland and the Yale Bridge, was closed following the May 18, 1980 eruption of Mount St. Helens and re-opened after the Yale Bridge was placed on the National Register of Historic Places in July 1982.
 The spur route of SR 503 was added to the state highway system in 1991 as part of the original Lewis River Road between Yale and the Skamania county line in the Gifford Pinchot National Forest.
 Between Orchards and Amboy, SR 503 was designated as the "Lewisville Highway", serving historic Lewisville Park.
-Until 1995 or 1996; SR 503 was on the original and old alignment on NE Caples Rd in Brush Prairie.
+Until 1995 or 1996; SR 503 was on the one and only original and old alignment on NE Caples Rd, from NE 149th St to NE 179th St in Brush Prairie.